 top of page

 Isaac Chan is a Music student at Clare College, University of Cambridge.
 He is conductor of the Cambridge University Symphony Orchestra, in his capacity of Conducting Scholar at the Cambridge Centre of Music Performance.
-He studies conducting with Sian Edwards (Royal Academy of Music).
+He studies conducting with Sian Edwards (Royal Academy of Music), and collaborative piano with Joseph Middleton.
+He looks forward to starting Masters' studies in Orchestral Conducting at the Juilliard School with David Robertson in September 2026.

 1689273477053.JPG